 K.T., a former Microcampus student said it best: "At the Microcampus, you're always learning, from the time you wake up until the time you go to sleep."

-After dinner, students tend to have a the evening free for a few of hours to rest, watching movies, watching the stars come out, writing a short journal entry, connecting with home, and generally relaxing after a busy day.
+After dinner, students tend to have the evening free for about 2 hours to rest, watch movies, watch the stars come out, write a short journal entry, connect with home, and generally relax after a busy day.

-Curfew times will be discussed and determined by the group during the pre-trip sessions, with the decision based on the needs of each student's wellness plan (and, ultimately, the overall vision of the trip).
+Curfew times will be discussed and determined by the group during the pre-trip sessions, with the decision based on the needs of each student's wellness plan and, ultimately, the overall vision of the trip.
 Put simply, students need to have enough sleep to maintain their health and to be rested enough to support the overall goals of the trip.
 Students can look forward to at least 9 hours of sleep each night--quite a difference from their usual routines in Shanghai.

 Wellness is the key to a great trip for the kids.
 All students are required to have at least 9 hours of sleep at night, with quiet time starting at 9:00 PM.

-Students may not be in their rooms if they are not sleeping (or showering and silently preparing for bed).
-This is a non-negotiable (and usually the first time students see “grumpy Mr. T.” make an appearance to remind them of the clear expectations).
+Students may not be in their rooms if they are not sleeping or showering or silently preparing for bed.
+This is a non-negotiable, and usually the first time students see “grumpy Mr. and Mrs K.” make an appearance to remind them of the clear expectations.
 Students who have enough sleep end up staying healthy at Microcampus.
 Those who do not, do not.
-Needless to say, Ms. Mai and Mr. T. (and the nurse during our Lock-in) stress the importance of a good night’s sleep, every night—and openly advocate for students to have a quiet place to sleep each night.
+Needless to say, Mr. and Mrs. K, and the nurse during our pre-trip Overnighter, stress the importance of a good night’s sleep, every night, and openly advocate for students to have a quiet place to sleep each night.

 The good news is that there really is no such thing as a "typical" day at Microcampus.
 The design of the program is to put a great deal of responsibility for making decisions about the day in the hands of the students.
 Some days will include some full group outings to nearby villages.
 Mealtimes are generally set in advance in order to help the kitchen staff prepare our meals.
-Every day there is a student-led 30-minute daily meeting at 10:00 AM, during which students and chaperones review the calendar, prepare for upcoming events, share news updates, and touch base about project work.
-Later in the day, as needed, some classes (math, in particular) will meet for direct instruction.
+Every day there is a student-led 30-minute daily meeting at 10:00 AM, during which students and their teachers review the calendar, prepare for upcoming events, share news updates, and touch base about project work.

 7:00 Wake up